Scheduled MonumentsEnglandCroom medieval settlement and cultivation terraces

 What is Croom medieval settlement and cultivation terraces?

-Croom medieval settlement and cultivation terraces is a scheduled ancient monument located in Yorkshire, comprising evidence of medieval agricultural activity and settlement remains.
+Croom medieval settlement and cultivation terraces is a scheduled ancient monument located in Yorkshire, comprising the earthwork remains of a medieval settlement together with associated agricultural features.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016859.

 Who is responsible for protecting Croom medieval settlement and cultivation terraces?